“The most beautiful thing that God made, the Bible says, was the family.” —Pope Francis at the World Day of Families in Philadelphia, 2015

 Marriage Day Mass with Bishop Coyne

-Parishes who wish to recognize significant anniversaries locally, can request certificates signed by Bishop Coyne, to be mailed by contacting Valerie Parzyck at email@example.com.
-Include the couple’s names, anniversary, Catholic parish married, priest/deacon who presided, and present parish.
-Please note that requests will be accepted through January 28, 2021.
+Parishes who wish to recognize significant anniversaries locally, can request certificates signed by Bishop Coyne, to be mailed by contacting Nicole Hamilton at firstname.lastname@example.org.
+Include the couple’s names as they would like them to be listed, anniversary date, Catholic parish married in, priest/deacon who presided, and present parish.
+Please note that requests will be accepted through January 28, 2022.

 Preparing for Marriage

 Congratulations on your engagement!
 On the Preparing for Marriage page you will find what you need to begin your preparation, including a marriage prep checklist and resources.
 Be assured of the Catholic Church’s prayers for you both.

 The Catholic Church cares about your marriage.
 Browse resources for enriching your marriage, facing difficult challenges in married life, praying for your spouse and more.

 Natural Family Planning

 Natural Family Planning is an umbrella term for certain methods used to achieve and avoid pregnancies.
 No drugs, devices or surgical procedures are used to avoid pregnancy.
 NFP reflects the dignity of the human person within the context of marriage and family life, promotes openness to life and recognizes the value of the child.
 By respecting the love-giving and life-giving natures of marriage, NFP can enrich the bond between husband and wife (Standards for Diocesan Natural Family Planning Ministry, p.
 23).

 Separated or Divorced